clement2019/react-quiz-application/README.md

-# Kubernetes DevSecOps CICD Project Using Github Actions and ArgoCD
+# Kubernetes DevSecOps CICD Project Using Github Actions(for cicd) and ArgoCD (for kubernetses workflow)

 ## Video Tutorial